 Trusts for Children and Dependents

 Protecting your children’s and dependents’ financial future requires careful planning, and trusts can play a crucial role.
-By setting up a trust, you can ensure that your loved ones are financially secure and cared for, even when you’re no longer around.
+By setting up a trust, you can ensure that your loved ones are financially secure and cared for — even when you’re no longer around to look after them yourself.

 Creating a Trust for Minors